Omar Govea

-Omar Nicolás Govea García (born 18 January 1996) is a Mexican professional footballer who plays as a midfielder for Liga MX club Monterrey, on loan from Liga I club FC Voluntari.
+Omar Nicolás Govea García (born 18 January 1996) is a Mexican professional footballer who plays as a midfielder for Liga MX club Guadalajara.

 After starting out in his native Mexico, he went on to compete professionally in Portugal, Belgium and Romania.

 Internationally, Govea earned his first cap with the senior team in a 1–0 friendly victory over Poland in November 2017.

 Club career

 América

 Govea spent two years at San Luis where he played in two under-15 tournaments.
 He was part of a Tercera División selection team where he met Jesús Ramírez, the coach of América's youth academy.
 He participated at América's under-17 and under-20 youth teams.

 Loans to Zacatecas and Porto B

 In the summer of 2014, it was announced Govea was sent out on loan to Ascenso MX club Zacatecas in order to gain professional playing experience.
 He made his professional debut as substitute on 5 August 2014 in a Copa MX match against Leones Negros, coming on for Antonio López at 82'.

 In July 2015, Govea joined FC Porto on loan, and was immediately sent to play for their B team.

 He was called to Porto's senior team for the first time on 19 January 2016, in order to make the squad to play against Famalicão in a Taça da Liga match the next day.